Lifka/hacking-resources/README.md

  * [Capsa Portable Network Analyzer](https://www.colasoft.com/capsa/): Monitor, Analyze, Troubleshoot your Wired & Wireless Network.
  * [Colasoft Packet Builder](https://www.colasoft.com/packet_builder/): Colasoft Packet Builder enables creating custom network packets; users can use this tool to check their network protection against attacks and intruders.
 Colasoft Packet Builder includes a very powerful editing feature.
 Besides common HEX editing raw data, it features a Decoding Editor allowing users to edit specific protocol field values much easier.
  * [hping](https://github.com/antirez/hping): hping3 is a network tool able to send custom TCP/IP packets and to display target replies like ping do with ICMP replies. hping3 can handle fragmentation, and almost arbitrary packet size and content, using the command line interface.
+ * [HTTPort 3.SNFM](https://www.targeted.org/htthost/): HTTPort allows you to bypass your HTTP proxy, which is blocking you from the Internet.
+With HTTPort you may use various Internet software from behind the proxy, ex. e-mail, instant messengers, P2P file sharing, ICQ, News, FTP, IRC, etc.
  * [Megaping](http://www.magnetosoft.com/product/megaping/features): MegaPing is the ultimate must-have toolkit that provides essential utilities for Information System specialists, system administrators, IT solution providers or individuals.
  * [Metasploit Framework](https://github.com/rapid7/metasploit-framework)
  * [Nav](https://github.com/Uninett/nav): Network Administration Visualized.